4 years ago

 OKCupid: Spent very little time on this one and didn’t love it, but one of my best friends met her husband this way so I have to call it out.

 All in all, I’m obviously an advocate of online dating.
 One of the things I liked best about Tinder (Bumble and Hinge have this going for them too), is that you’re able to see friends you have in common on Facebook.
 I didn’t only go out with guys I shared mutual friends with but always preferred it, or knew who to steer clear of.
-Knowing Conor went to jr. high with Alaina made meeting him feel a lot less intimidating.
+Knowing we had a few friends in common made it feel a lot less intimidating.
 I also really appreciated being able to “meet” someone while not wearing real pants at home vs out at a bar.
 Conor and I actually set a date while I was laying out at the pool.
 Queen of multitasking and of not leaving the house unless I really have to.

 Let’s talk about what I learned